atrn/dcc/README.md

 # dcc - a dependency-driven C/C++ compiler driver

-`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency based builds_ to the underlying C or C++ compiler (`gcc`, `clang`, etc...) and adds a number of other features to simplify development processes.
+`dcc` is a C/C++ compiler driver _wrapper_ that that adds, parallel, _dependency-based_ building to the underlying C or C++ compiler (which means `gcc`, `clang`, or `icc`). `dcc` adds a number of other features to simplify development processes.

-`dcc` uses compiler generated dependency information along with hard-coded `make`-like rules to determine if compilation, or linking, is actually required.
-Like a `make`-based build `dcc` only re-compiles or re-links if an output file is out-of-date with respect to dependencies and needs to be recreated.
+`dcc` uses compiler generated dependency information, along with hard-coded `make`-like rules, to determine if compilation, or linking, is actually required and avoids, if possible, doing any work.
+Like a `make`-based build `dcc` only re-compiles, or re-links, if an output file is out-of-date with respect to its dependencies.
+Unlike make-based builds the user doesn't have to do anything to get this behaviour.

-The result of moving this work into the compiler driver itself is simpler build systems.
-Much of the work done by tools such as `make` is now performed via a single command, e.g. `dcc *.c`.
-And instead of using the build tool to express and maintain dependencies that job can be delegated to `dcc` and the build tool used to express higher level concerns such as what to build and the options to use when building it.
+The result of moving dependency checking into the compiler driver is simpler build systems.
+Much of the work done by tools such as `make` et al is now performed in a single command, e.g. `dcc *.c`.
+Instead of using the build tool to do this work, expressing and maintaining dependencies and performing efficient re-compilation, that job can be left to `dcc` and the build tool, if any, used to take care of higher level concerns such as what to build and what options to use.

 ## Building and Installation